The Telltale Signs: When You Should Cut Down a Tree

-Tree removal is a difficult and potentially dangerous task.
-If a tree is dead or ill-healthed, or is at risk from falling down, then it may require removal to avoid damage to property and make sure that the tree is safe.
-But how can you tell when a tree must be removed?
-This article will take you through the warning signs to be looking to and assist you determine when it’s time to call in the experts.
+Tree removal can be a complicated and potentially hazardous task.
+If a tree is dying or ill-healthed, or is in danger to fall, the tree could require removal to prevent damage to property and ensure safety.
+But how do you tell when a tree must be removed?
+We’ll take you through the warning signs to look out at and guide you determine the right time to call experts.

 Dead or Dying Trees

-One of the most evident signs that a plant needs to be removed is when it is dead or dying.
-Dead trees lack leaves and may have a lifeless appearance.
-If a tree has no leaves or any signs of new growth, it is likely dead.
+One of the most obvious signs that a tree needs to be removed is if it’s dying or dead.
+Dead trees are without leaves and may have a lifeless appearance.
+If a tree has no leaves or any signs of new growth, it’s likely dead.
 In addition, the bark of dead trees may be dry, cracked, or peeling.

 Diseased Trees

-Trees with diseases could pose a danger to other trees and plants within the vicinity.
-The most common signs of disease on trees are yellowing leaves, wilted branches, and the growth of mushrooms at the bottom and the top.
-If you think your tree might be suffering from disease it is important to get it checked by an arborist who is a professional.
+Trees with diseases can pose a threat to other trees and plants in the area.
+Common signs of disease for trees include the appearance of yellowing leaves, wilted branches, and mushrooms growing at the root or the trunk.
+If you think your tree might be suffering from disease, it’s important to get it checked by a professional arborist.

 Leaning Trees